Party4Bread/URMQTT/contributing.md

-# Contributing to aMQTT
+# Contributing to urmqtt

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to aMQTT on GitHub.
+The following is a set of guidelines for contributing to urmqtt on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Development Setup